Last updated: March 24, 2020.

 , or Amplitude

-) as third party tracking services, but we don’t use them to track you individually or collect your User Personal Information.
+) as third party tracking services.
 We use Tracking Tools to collect information about how our website performs and how our users, in general, navigate through and use Diffchecker.
 This helps us evaluate our users' use of Diffchecker; compile statistical reports on activity; and improve our content and website performance.

 Tracking Tools gather certain, non-personally identifying information over time, such as your IP address, browser type, internet service provider, referring and exit pages, time stamp, and similar data about your use of Diffchecker.